Born-again biker to Observer

 What about my cornering?
 We worked on that for three sessions.
 I really did need it and regularly went out to practise on my own.
 I read the IAM literature and revisited the Highway Code.
 I was on a mission!

 Surprise, surprise my cornering improved greatly.
-My braking became controlled, road positioning improved, speed regulated and observation skills enhanced.
-I felt confident and my riding became smooth and progessive.
+My braking became controlled, road positioning improved, speed regulated, and observation skills enhanced.
+I felt confident and my riding became smooth and progressive.
 Cars were no longer tailgating me.
 I felt much safer.
 My wife felt happy as my pillion.
 Result!

-After eight sessions and many practice rides I was finally ready for the IAM advanced riding test.
+After eight sessions and many practice rides, I was finally ready for the IAM advanced riding test.
 Yikes, it was really happening.
 I swotted, I practised and guess what?
 I passed.
 I was a happy bunny!
-The NAM Chariman presented me with my pass certificate at a clubnight a few weeks later.
+The NAM Chairman presented me with my pass certificate at a club night a few weeks later.
 My photo taken.
 I was well chuffed!

 But what next?
-Yes, I had passed the IAM test but I could still improve couldn’t I?
+Yes, I had passed the IAM test, but I could still improve, couldn't I?
 I regularly attended the NAM club nights and got to know some of the other members.
 NAM is a big club with over 250 very friendly members.
-I started riding regularly with my new motorcycle pals so my social life improved too!
+I started riding regularly with my new motorcycle pals, so my social life improved too!
 We watched each other to pick up tips and give feedback which was great.
 I also arranged a follow up one-to-one session with an Observer to see if I had slipped into any bad habits.
-The club offered regular rideouts so I attend as many of these as I could.
+The club organise regular ride-outs, so I attend as many of these as I could.
 These allowed me to follow and watch more experienced riders which also helped.
-There were skills sessions, both classroom-based and practical, includding slow riding, braking at speed, swerving, etc. All very useful.
-My training continues.
+There were skills sessions, both classroom-based and practical, including slow riding, braking at speed, swerving, etc. All very useful.
+My training continued and still does!

-Recently the opportunity arose to apply to become a volunteer IAM local Observer.
+In 2016, the opportunity arose to apply to become a volunteer IAM local Observer.
 I applied as I wanted to give something back and help others through their IAM test.
-I took a written theory test with several others and conducted a demonstration ride with a senior observer.
-We were fully trained and were signed off as qualified observers late summer.
-So all systems go!
-I hope to help other born again bikers to improve their confidence and skills.
-Watch this space!
+I took a written theory test with several others and conducted a demonstration ride with a Senior Observer.
+I was accepted on the team, fully trained, took the observer test and was eventually signed off as a qualified observer later that year.
+I now help other bikers improve their confidence and skills up to advanced test standard.
+To get other riders through the test is extremely rewarding and it has improved my riding too!
+Again, the learning journey continues!!

-So what about that mountain in Austria?
+So, what about that mountain in Austria?
 Did I get there?
 Am I touring?
 Is my wife involved?
 Did the IAM training make a difference?
 Am I a confident and safe rider?
-Yes to all of those!
+Yes, to all of those!
 We rode to the top of Grossknockler Pass in June 2015 safely on my new, bigger adventure bike.
 I felt a massive feeling of achievement.
-Riding two thousand two hundred miles over the two weeks on demanding and tricky mountain passes confidently had been my aim.
+Riding 2200 miles over the two weeks on demanding and tricky mountain passes confidently had been my aim.
 And I had made it!
 My wife loves riding pillion, trusts me fully and feels safe.
-The Italian lakes and the Dolomites await this summer.
-It will be our fourth big tour.
-Bring it on.
+We have now been on 4 European tours and 3 Scottish tours with Norway, France and Spain planned for 2019!

 Thanks To IAM Roadmart, these adventures have become a reality.
 Go on give it a go.
 See you there at the top of that mountain.
-Treat yourself to a piece of chocolate cake when you get there!
+And treat yourself to a piece of chocolate cake when you get there!
+You will have earned it!!!

 Photo restoration by Danny Holmes.